kavia-common/collaborative-task-board-139157-139166/taskboard_frontend/README.md

 Note: Do not commit secrets.
 These variables must be provided by the environment.

+Important: Backend (Supabase) has been configured with tables: boards, tasks, activity; Realtime enabled; and demo-friendly RLS policies.
+See assets/supabase.md for full details and to harden policies for production use.

 ## Supabase Schema (expected)

 Tables used by the frontend: